Do you have a serious infection?

 The warmth of the teabag aids in the draining of an infection because heat against an irritated part of the body causes the area to push out excess moisture or gas.

+You can also use tea bags for tooth pain from a tooth infection or other dental issues that cause a toothache.
 Now you know how it works and why.
 Let’s get more into how exactly to do this for a few different kinds of infections or skin issues.

 How To Use Teabags For Bleeding Or Infected Cuts On The Skin